corycaywood/asset-downloader/readme.md

 - `npm install` to install the project dependencies
 - `node main.js` to run

-You can then go to `http://localhost:PORT` in your browser too access the Asset Downloader front end.
+You can then go to `http://localhost:PORT` in your browser to access the Asset Downloader front end.